ansys/pysimai/doc/source/user_guide/configuration.rst

     simai = ansys.simai.core.SimAIClient(organization="my-company")

-As demonstrated in the preceding example, you configure the instance by passing the required parameters on client creation.
+As demonstrated in the preceding code, you configure the instance by passing the required parameters on client creation.
 You are prompted for any missing parameters.